-In Year admissions are those that take place other than the normal time of entry to the school.
+In Year admissions are those that take place other than at the start of the year of entry to the school.
 The Access Team will co-ordinate the transfer process on behalf of all schools in North Tyneside including Academies, Voluntary Aided and Trust.
-To transfer schools you must complete an' In Year' application form, which is available from your child's current school, or at www.northtyneside.gov.uk or from the Access Team at school.admissions@northtyneside.gov.uk.
-This form should only be completed if you are a resident of North Tyneside, or if you are moving into North Tyneside.
+To transfer schools you must complete an' In Year' application form.
+If you are moving house out of or within North Tyneside, an In Year Application Form A is available to print out at www.northtyneside.gov.uk.
+If you are unable to print a form out we can post one to you.
+Please email School Admissions at school.admissions@northtyneside.gov.uk and tell us your name and address.
+If you are going to move into North Tyneside please contact your current Local Authority who will advise how to apply for a school place in another area.
 If the pupil is currently attending a North Tyneside school, the Headteacher of their current school must complete Section B of the application form.
-This means that schools will be aware of any transfer requests.
 If Section B is not completed the application will not be processed.
-If there are school places available the start date may not be immediate and would normally be at the beginning of a half term.
+If you want to transfer schools for any other reason than a house move please contact the School Admissions Team at school.admissions@northtyneside.gov.uk to discuss.
+If there is a school place available the school.admissions@northtyneside.gov.uk to discuss.
+If there is a school place available the start date may not be immediate and would normally be at the beginning of a half term.
 We do not hold places for pupils moving into the area therefore your catchment area school may be full.
 If the year group is full, you will be notified in writing and advised of your right to appeal to the Independent Appeals Panel.
+There is information about Education Appeals on the North Tyneside Council Website.